Why study Forensic Anthropology at Washburn?

 What sets Forensic Anthropology at Washburn apart?

-• Be part of the only program of its kind in the Midwest.
+• Be part of the only program of its kind in Kansas.

 • You'll learn and work with a board-certified forensic anthropologist while having access to a state-of-the-art laboratory, with lecture and research space in the KBI building, as you complete your education and work toward becoming a key part of a forensic science team.